meilisearch/documentation/advanced_guides/stop_words.md

 }
 ```

-Now the schema should be defined like this :
+Now the schema should be defined like this:

 ```json
 {